cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 }
 ```

+Note how:

+* The sender and its signature are not checked.
+This is not necessary as the app has validated the transaction before sending the message.
-Note how the sender is not saved in storage.
+* The sender is not saved in storage.
 This is a design decision and you may in fact decide to keep the sender.

 ### Register the types in the module